kevinpeterson/github-process-research/code/README.md

 __Note:__ Because of GitHub API [rate limiting](https://developer.github.com/v3/#rate-limiting), the data gathering process will automatically pause when the alloted number of requests has been reached.
 Data gathering will automatically resume after an hour of waiting to allow for re-allocation of hourly requests.

 ## Analyze Data
-Data analytics are provided via combination of SQL queries and Python [SciPy](http://www.scipy.org/) and [NumPy](http://www.numpy.org/).
+Once the data has been gathered, data analytics are provided via combination of SQL queries and Python [SciPy](http://www.scipy.org/) and [NumPy](http://www.numpy.org/).
 This process will generate all graphs, tables, and images needed by the manuscript.
 To start the data analytics process, execute:

     python plots.py

 Data summary analytics are gathered using SQL queries, and transformed into LaTeX table format.
 To execute the SQL summary analytics, execute:

-    python get_summary_data.py
+    python get_summary_data.py > ../paper/summary_statistics.tex